-Dress code
+Dress Code

-Students are expected to be fully-dressed at all times throughout the college.
-Students should be mindful that CCTV is situated throughout the college and note that in some instances a supervisor of different gender may need to access their dormitory.
+Students are expected to be fully dressed at all times throughout the college.
+Students should be mindful of the CCTV and note that in some instances a supervisor of a different gender may need to access their dormitory.
 No pyjamas are to be worn in the dining room and enclosed shoes must be worn in the kitchen and when doing chores.